Suche

 In der guten alten Zeit erstellten die Virenschreiber ihre Schadroutinen nur des Prestiges der Ehre wegen.

-used without article
+kudos Br. used without article

 Being an actor has a certain amount of kudos attached to it.